 Summer finds around two dozen species nesting in Central Park.
 American robins are the most common, but blue jays, Baltimore orioles and northern cardinals also rear young in the park.
 Summer is considered the “slow season,” as many birds escape the heat by moving inland.
 Spring and fall offer excellent prospects for viewing colorful warblers and majestic waterfowl such as hooded mergansers.
 Several species of owls are year-round residents while others winter in the park.

-Croton Point Park sits adjacent to the Croton-Harmon Amtrak Station, and this 504-acre park, on Westchester County’s largest peninsula, attracts bald eagles in winter.
-This park offers sweeping views, north and south, of the Hudson River and surrounding Hudson Valley, is part of the Lower Hudson River Important Bird Area as designated by the National Audobon Society.
+Croton Point Park sits adjacent to the Croton-Harmon Station, and this 504-acre park, on Westchester County’s largest peninsula, attracts bald eagles in winter.
+This park offers sweeping views, north and south, of the Hudson River and surrounding Hudson Valley, is part of the Lower Hudson River Important Bird Area as designated by the National Audubon Society.

-Croton Point Pork, according to the National Audobon Society, is “one of the most critical wintering bald eagle sites in the state” and supports about 10 percent of New York’s winter bald eagle population.
+Croton Point Pork, according to the National Audubon Society, is “one of the most critical wintering bald eagle sites in the state” and supports about 10 percent of New York’s winter bald eagle population.
 The park is also home to the northern harrier, short-eared owl, grasshopper sparrow and

-A major draw for birds is the fact that Croton Point Park is home to a capped landfill, according to the Hudson River Audobon Society of Westchester County.
+A major draw for birds is the fact that Croton Point Park is home to a capped landfill, according to the Hudson River Audubon Society of Westchester County.
 The former repository for waste is now a meadow.